-The Commission's Rail Crossings Engineering Section administers three funding programs for reducing hazards at highway-rail crossings:
+The Commission's Rail Crossings Engineering Branch administers three funding programs for reducing hazards at highway-rail crossings:

-The Section 130 Grade Crossing Improvement Program provides funds to local governments (cities and counties) and railroads to eliminate hazards at existing at-grade public highway-rail crossings.
+The Federal Section 130 Grade Crossing Hazard Elimination Program provides funds to local governments (cities and counties) and railroads to eliminate hazards at existing at-grade public highway-rail crossings.

-The Railroad Crossing Maintenance Fund provides funds to railroads to pay for the local government's share of the costs of maintaining highway-rail crossing automatic warning devices.
+The Railroad Crossing Automatic Warning Device Maintenance Fund provides funds to railroads to pay for the local government's share of the costs of maintaining automatic warning devices at railroad crossings.

 Section 190 Grade Separation Program